 How is the DTAA benefit calculated and provided to an individual?

 There are primarily three methods to claim relief from taxes under DTAA –

 The exemption method follows the Tax deducted at Source (TDS) method.
 Here, you are taxed in one country and exempted from tax in the other.
 Tax is deducted at source as per the rate applicable as per the DTAA agreement between India and the relevant country.

 Let us look at an example.
 Here we assume a tax rate of 10% in resident country and 20% in source of income country

 In the deduction method, tax is paid in the country where income is earned and is subtracted from the total global income.
 Then tax is calculated on the difference and paid in the home country.

 In the tax credit method, total global income is taxed in the country where you reside.
 Then tax relief can be claimed from the country where the income is earned.

 You can select the taxation method that is most beneficial to you.
-For example, you choose the exemption method if you have already paid taxes or use the deduction method when the tax rates are high in the other country that you are not residing in.
+Example, you choose the exemption method if you have already paid taxes or use the deduction method when the tax rates are high in the other country that you are not residing in.

 DTAA is a provision that can be used to reduce tax burden.
 You should not evade paying tax but plan your taxes such that you pay as less as possible within the legal domain.

 “I contend that for a nation to try to tax itself into prosperity is like a manstanding in a bucket and trying to lift himself up by the handle.”~Winston Churchill